* No one is complaining much about the worship,

 Singing during the Lord’s Supper is an excellent move.
 We should do more of it.
 I know some people oppose this, but it’s just not a Biblical issue.

 My church sings sometimes, and we don’t other times — it’s a Romans 14 kind of thing, you know.
 And variety is nice.
 And those who think it’s wrong are welcome to sit silently.
 They don’t have to sing.

 Nothing in the Bible requires that communion time be meditation time.
-Nothing in the Gospels suggests that the apostles meditated quietly while they ate and drank at the first communion meal.
+Nothing in scriptures suggests that the congregation meditated quietly while they ate and drank at the first communion meal.